kr55/ssis-cataloger-docs/getting-started.md

 ## Export Sensitive Data
-This setting applies to exporting SSIS Catalog items to the SCMW file.
+This setting applies to exporting SSIS Catalog items to a .SCMW file.
 SCMW export file is not encrypted.
 When the `Export sensitive data` setting is set, the wizard exports sensitive information in the export file as free text.

 ## Complete the Wizard
 <img src="../media/Review.png" width="500">